tttmmmyyyy/fixlang/README.md

 - Reference counting garbage collection, with no cycles guaranteed to be made
     - Self-referencing expression such as "let f = g f in f" is converted to "fix g".
 - Mutability by reference counter
-    - For example, the "update" in "update array idx (+1)" doesn't copy array when reference counter of array is one.
+    - For example, the update in "update array idx (+1)" doesn't copy array when reference counter of array is one.

 ## Description